 Welcome to the Alpine Marmot Project

 Monitoring of the population of marmots started in 1990.
 Monitoring comprises two protocols, one for capture, marking and recapture, and the other is the observation protocol.
-Monitoring takes place very year, but the duration varies.
-From less than 3 months in 1990 and 1991, it was extended up to 5 months (the entire period of marmot activity) between 1995 and 2000, and then limited by the authorities of the Vanoise National Park to 45 days since 2001.
+Monitoring takes place very year from June to August.
 Monitoring is particularly intense during the breeding season, which begins with mating in mid-April and continues up until the emergence of marmot pups in mid-July.

 Among the many capture techniques tested, two, combining efficiency and minimal stress for individuals, were selected.
 Marmot adults are captured using humane traps and marmot pups may also be caught by hand as well.

 The marmots are caught with two-door lived captured traps (Tomahawk Live Trap Company, Wisconsin, USA).
-The traps are baited with dandelion which is placed on central trigger panel.
+The traps are baited with a bait which is placed on central trigger panel.
 When the animal steps on this panel the trigger to close the doors is released.

 These traps are used in two ways, for both voluntary capture and forced capture.

 Voluntary capture is by far the more frequent and easier method of capture.
 This involves deliberately placing traps on the marmots’ paths and principal burrows.
 Then appeal is made to the marmots’ universal gluttony and love for the ba, and the cooperative nature of certain individuals.
 Unfortunately the effectiveness of the voluntary method diminishes over the course of the marmots’ active season, and captures effected by this method are exceedingly rare in September.